Weather Station Kurt: Development and deployment

 On 18 September 1943, U-537, commanded by Kapitänleutnant Peter Schrewe, departed from Kiel, Germany, on her first combat patrol.
-She carried WFL-26, codenamed "Kurt;" a meteorologist; Dr. Kurt Sommermeyer; and his assistant, Walter Hildebrant.
+She carried WFL-26, codenamed "Kurt;" meteorologist Dr Kurt Sommermeyer and his assistant Walter Hildebrant.
 En route, the U-boat was caught in a storm and a large breaker produced significant damage including leaks in the hull and the loss of the submarine's quadruple anti-aircraft cannon, leaving it both unable to dive and defenceless against Allied aircraft.